 If you find yourself in such a situation and feel totally powerless, remember you can influence it by changing your attitude.

-Think about what you are grateful for the like the people you love and the opportunities you have.
+- Think about what you are grateful for, like the people you love and the opportunities you have.

-And commit yourself to have a positive and productive day with a peaceful attitude that you won´t get easily disrupted.
+- And commit yourself to having a positive and productive day with a peaceful attitude that you won´t get easily disrupted.

 If you use this morning routine, you can minimize your stress throughout the day.